banzaicloud/koperator/README.md

 - Help new users with issues they may encounter
 - Support the development of this project and star this repo!

+When you are opening a PR to Kafka operator the first time we will require you to sign a standard CLA.

 ## Community

 If you have any questions about the Kafka operator, and would like to talk to us and the other members of the Banzai Cloud community, please join our **#kafka-operator** channel on [Slack](https://slack.banzaicloud.io/).